-The Contracts courses are a study of the history and development of the common law of contracts and statutory variances from the common law, particularly Article 2 of the Uniform Commercial Code.
-Although the order of coverage may vary somewhat from year to year and certain topics will be addressed in both semesters, Contracts I typically focuses on legal theories for enforcing promises or preventing unjust enrichment, and principles controlling the formation, modification, and enforceability of contracts.
-Contracts II typically focuses on principles dealing with interpretation, performance, remedies for nonperformance or threatened nonperformance, excuses for nonperformance, rights of nonparties to enforce contracts, and assignment of rights and delegation of duties.
+The Contracts course studies the history and development of the common law rights, duties, and remedies attendant to the making of promises.
+Although the order and amount of coverage may vary somewhat from year to year, it is expected that the course will address legal theories for enforcing promises or preventing unjust enrichment; principles controlling the formation, modification, and enforceability of contracts; the parol evidence rule; performance; remedies for nonperformance or threatened nonperformance; excuses for nonperformance; enforcement rights of nonparties; assignment of contract rights; and delegation of contractual duties.